-Some examples of decoy apps
+Examples of decoy apps

 In order to throw off the unknowing eye, decoy app icons often look like a regular camera icon, music app, photo app or a calculator.
 These apps are great for securing sensitive information from strangers, but they also make it difficult for parents to monitor what information children are accessing and holding on their devices.

-Some examples of popular gaming apps
+Examples of popular gaming apps

 In-app purchasing allows the user to buy ‘virtual extras’ and is common with games advertised as ‘free to download’.
 With varying degrees of pressure, virtual ‘currency’ is often required to progress in an online game.
 As a parent, you can restrict in-app purchasing by changing the settings on your child’s device.

-Some examples of popular music apps
+Examples of popular music apps

 - D. Holloway, L. Green and S. Livingstone, EU Kids Online network, Zero to Eight: Young children and their internet use, August 2013.